niklastoe/classifier_metric_uncertainty/README.rst

 Reproducibility
 ---------------
 All notebooks to recreate the analysis presented in the paper can be found in ``paper/``.
+To ensure that all dependencies work as intended, type ``pip install -r requirements.txt``.

 Non-standard Packages & Tools
 --------